ucsd-cse29/fa24/src/week4/asan.md

 ```

 The `-fsanitize=address` part does extra work in the compiler to put special
 checks in to look for memory errors.
-The `-g` option we saw in lecture, and it
+The `-g` option we saw in lecture
 turns on some debugging information like line numbers in stack traces.

 After compiling we can run the program like before:

 ```